artyMios/artyMios/README.md

 - 👋 Hi, I’m @artyMios
-- 👀 I’m interested in games, D&D and... that's about it honestly
+- 👀 I’m interested in games, D&D and role-playing in general
 - 🌱 I’m currently learning Computer Games Programming
 - 📫 How to reach me:
 artyMios#1614 on discord, artymios on twitch/reddit/steam